JessMair/Tots-Play/README.md

 - Go to repository and select 'settings'.
 - Under the 'Github pages@ section, click on the live link.
 - On "Source", select "Branch: main' for Branch and click save.
-- The website is now published on GitHub Pages and the link is provided on on the same section
+- The website is now published on GitHub Pages and the link is provided on the same section